Jason Whitaker

-Jason Whitaker (born June 19, 1977) is a former American football offensive guard who played college football at Florida State University and attended A. Crawford Mosley High School in Lynn Haven, Florida.
+Jason Whitaker (born June 19, 1977) is an American former college football offensive guard who played for the Florida State Seminoles.
 He was a consensus All-American in 1999.

-Biography

-Early years
+Early life

-Whitaker played high school football for the A. Crawford Mosley High School Dolphins.
+Whitaker played high school football at A. Crawford Mosley High School in Lynn Haven, Florida.
 He was a second-team All-South selection and rated as the fourth best offensive tackle in Florida by The Florida Times-Union.

 College career

-Whitaker played college football for the Florida State Seminoles.
+Whitaker played college football for the Florida State Seminoles of Florida State University.
 He was redshirted in 1995.
 He was a second-team All-Atlantic Coast Conference selection in 1997.
 He was named an All-American by the Football Writers Association of America in 1998 and was a third-team Associated Press All-American.
 Whitaker was also named first-team All-ACC and selected as a member of the All-ACC Academic team in 1998.
 He was a first-team consensus All-American and a first-team All-ACC selection in 1999.